-Exploring technical evolution of the Internet to address known weaknesses and to increase speed and capability, while maintaining full interoperability and stability.
+Supporting and Encouraging stakeholders to work together to continued technical evolution of the Internet to address known weaknesses and to increase speed and capability, while maintaining full interoperability and stability.

 ISOC, Civil Society: Supporting and Encouraging stakeholders to work together to continued technical evolution of the Internet to address known weaknesses and to increase speed and capability, while maintaining full interoperability and stability.

-Promoting affordable internet through infrastructure development and free competition.
+Promoting affordable accessible and multilingual internet through infrastructure development and effective competition.

 ISOC, Civil Society: Promoting affordable accessible and multilingual internet through infrastructure development and effective competition.

-Building enabling environments and ensuring the continued openness of the Internet and neutrality.
+Building enabling environments and ensuring the continued openness of the Internet.

-Enabling open, democratic, transparent and multistakeholder mechanisms for internet governance;
+Enabling open, democratic, transparent and multistakeholder mechanisms for internet governance; enabling all stakeholders to participate on an equal footing according to the respective roles and responsibilities of each stakeholder

 ISOC, Civil Society: Deleted

+Furthering the dialogue on Network neutrality.

 ISOC, Civil Society: Deleted

-Actualization of enhanced cooperation, to enable governments, on an equal footing, to carry out their roles and responsibilities, in international public policy issues pertaining to the Internet.
+Promoting and strengthening of enhanced cooperation, to enable governments, as well as other stakeholders on an equal footing, to carry out their roles and responsibilities, in international public policy issues pertaining to the Internet.

-Russian Federation, Government: Generating trust in the use of ICTs should be deemed a priority, generating guarantees regarding topics such as personal data protection, privacy,andcyber securityis critical.
+Russian Federation, Government: Building confidence and securityin the use of ICTs, particularly regardingnotably for topics such as personal data protection, privacy,andcyber security and robustness of networks is critical.

 ISOC, Civil Society: Promoting and strengthening of enhanced cooperation, to enable governments, as well as other stakeholders on an equal footing, to carry out their roles and responsibilities, in international public policy issues pertaining to the Internet.

-Canada, Government: Promoting and strengthening of enhanced cooperation, to enable governments, as well as other stakeholders on an equal footing, to carry out their roles and responsibilities, in international public policy issues pertaining to the Internet.
+Canada, Government: Promoting and strengthening of enhanced cooperation, to enable all stakeholders on an equal footing, to carry out their roles and responsibilities, in international public policy issues pertaining to the Internet.

-Generating trust in the use of ICTs should be deemed a priority, generating guarantees regarding topics such as personal data protection and cyber security is critical.
+Building confidence and security in the use of ICTs, particularly regarding notably for topics such as personal data protection and cyber security and robustness of networks is critical.

 Russian Federation.
-Government: Generating trust in the use of ICTs should be deemed a priority, generating guarantees regarding topics such as personal data protection, privacy,andcyber securityis critical.
+Government: Building confidence and securityin the use of ICTs, particularly regardingnotably for topics such as personal data protection, privacy,andcyber security and robustness of networks is critical.

-Canada, Government: Building confidence and security in the use of ICTs, particularly regarding notably for topics such as personal data protection and cyber security and robustness of networks is critical.
+Canada, Government: Building confidence and security in the use of ICTs, particularly regarding notably for topics such as personal data protection and cyber security t Strengthened cooperation between all stakeholders in helping developing countries to identify cybersecurity best practices is another other area that should be prioritized.

 Multistakholder governance and strengthened cooperation between all stakeholders in helping developing countries to identify cybersecurity best practice is another other area that should be prioritized.

 Russian Federation.
-Government: and highlight in encouraging confidence and security in the use of ICTs
+Government: Multistakholder governance andStrengthened cooperation between all stakeholders in helping developing countries to identify and highlight cybersecurity best practice in encouraging confidence and security in the use of ICTs is another other area that should be prioritized.

-Canada, Government: Multistakholder governance and strengthened cooperation between all stakeholders in helping developing countries to identify cybersecurity best practice is another other area that should be prioritized.
+Canada, Government: t Strengthened cooperation between all stakeholders in helping developing countries to identify cybersecurity best practices is another other area that should be prioritized.

-F
+Highlight best practice to encourage confidence in the use of ICTs.

+Focusing on enhancing national and regional capacity to address cybersecurity challenges and Strengthened Cooperation in cybersecurity between computer incident response teams is another area that should be prioritized.

-ISOC, Civil Society: Focusing on enhancing national and regional capacity to address cybersecurity challenges and Strengthened Cooperation in cybersecurity between computer incident response teams is another area that should be prioritized.
+ISOC, Civil Society: Focusing on enhancing national and regional capacity, including through multistakeholder public-private cooperation, to address cybersecurity challenges and Strengthened Cooperation in cybersecurity between computer incident response teams is another area that should be prioritized.

-Russian Federation, Government: Fencouraging confidence and security in the use of ICTs
+Russian Federation, Government: Focusing on enhancing national and regional capacity to address cybersecurity challenges and Strengthened Cooperation in encouraging confidence and security in the use of ICTs cybersecurity between computer incident response teams is another area that should be prioritized.